 The Performing Arts Academy has taken a bit of a hit during the pandemic with virtual education.
 Mitchell says that the devices that the students have are unable to run Adobe Premiere Pro, which is part of the classes he teaches.
-He has to share his screen while teaching to walk students step-by-step through the process, but without the added benefit of the students getting to work hands-on with the program.
+He has to share his screen while teaching to walk students step-by-step through the process without the added benefit of the students getting to work hands-on with the program.

 "I can share my screen [and] show them exactly how to do the things that we do.
-There's a lot of video that I have the students engage in, so I find really good content and quality information, but I can only sort of hand feed it to them," said Mitchell.
+There's a lot of video that I have the students engage in, so I find really good content and quality information, but I can only sort of hand feed it to them," says Mitchell.

 Mitchell is very grateful for the work the USS Balthasar does, and thinks that the program and the goals of the Balthasar are well matched with what the programs at Modesto High are trying to accomplish.

 He states, “The Performing Arts Academy has to be 80% of the underserved population, so these are kids that [get] free and reduced lunch.
 These are kids that have challenges at home: one parent home or low income.
 There's lots of disadvantages that a lot of our students have.
 The Performing Arts Academy itself is a vehicle for those students to try to get them in the right position."